AsifGamliel/DynamicAgent/README.md

 And 2 structs:
 * **Method** - Contains information relevant for building and executing a method, such as declarations, parameter types, local variables in the method and more.
 * **InlineTokenInfo** - Contains information about a metadata token used inside the method, such as it's index in the method's IL stream, what member it should be resolved to and it's parameters and types.

-**Note:** This is a little PoC to demonstrate the concept of DynamicMethods, and it probably doesn't cover all edge cases when converting a regular method to a DynamicMethod.
-Feel free to edit this and update on issues you find!

 ## Exporting methods
 To export a method, we need to use the *GenerateMethod* class, which has 2 methods to do this: